InnoPaaS API Getting Started Guide

 ### Configure WebHook events

-&#x20; **When pushing templates, uplink replies and other message events, if the app cannot be recognized or matched, the data will be pushed to the default application.
-If there is no default application, it will not be pushed.** &#x20;
+&#x20; **When pushing template messages, uplink replies, and other signaling events, if the App cannot be recognized or matched, the data will be pushed to the default application; if there is no default application, nothing will be pushed.** &#x20;

 1\.
-In the API Keys menu list, click the callback event configuration button to start configuration
+In the API Keys function menu list, click the callback event configuration button to start configuration

 2\.
 Click the \[Add] button to add

 3\.
-Select the product from the available product list for which you need to configure the WebHook
+Select the product whose WebHook needs to be configured from the available product list

 4\.
-Configure the callback address and select the events to receive, then click Next to proceed
+Configure the callback URL and select the events to receive, then click Next to continue

 5\.
 Select the callback request method, default is POST.
-If the customer's business system needs to verify the WebHook source, you can configure UserName and Authorization header information.
-When a WebHook notification is pushed, UserName and Authorization will be added to the headers and the customer's configured information will be pushed to the customer's syste&#x6D;**.**
+If the customer's business system needs to verify the signature of the WebHook source, you can configure the UserName and Authorization header information.
+When the WebHook notification is pushed, UserName and Authorization will be added to the header information, and the customer's configured information will be pushed to the customer's system togethe&#x72;**.**